riodrwn/riodrwn.github.io/index.md

 published: true
 ---

 I’m Rio Darmawan, I am a security consultant currently working at [PT.
-Mitra Integrasi Informatika]([https://github.com/jitinnair1/gradfolio#installation](https://www.linkedin.com/company/pt.-mitra-integrasi-informatika/mycompany/){:target="_blank"}.
-My interests span Information Security, Penetration Testing, and Capture The Flag(CTF).
+Mitra Integrasi Informatika]([https://github.com/jitinnair1/gradfolio#installation])(){:target="_blank"}.
+I interest to Information Security, Penetration Testing, and Capture The Flag(CTF).

 If you want to use this space to write your biography here, edit the `index.md` file.
 You can put a picture in, too.
 Rename your picture to `profile.png` and put it in the `assets/images/` folder.